apetros/sps-cut/content/publication/2022JEscobar/index.md

 publication_types = ["2"]
 publication = "_IEEE Transactions on Sustainable Energy_"
 publication_short = ""
-summary = ""
-featured = false
-projects = ["low-inertia"]
+abstract = "The large-scale integration of renewable generation and the gradual decommissioning of conventional power plants has led to decreased availability of resources for providing services and support to the bulk transmission grid.
+This paper presents a novel methodology for providing support to the bulk transmission system through the control of thousands of small distributed energy resources (DERs), located in distribution systems.
+This control scheme is expected to serve jointly with other classical countermeasures against instability conditions.
+The proposed method is model-free, scalable, and does not rely on extensive communication infrastructure.
+It integrates an online method (New LIVES) to monitor the voltage stability status of the transmission system, a rule-based decentralized decision algorithm, and the local DER mechanisms implementing the control actions.
+The proposed approach is implemented on a combined transmission and distribution test system with over 4200 low-voltage buses and the dynamic simulation results illustrate its flexibility, practicality, and tractability." summary = "" featured = false projects = ["low-inertia"]